JWShuff/assessment-2/README.md

   - video *by title*
   - customer *by id*
 - Adding a new customer
+  - CUSTOMERS MAY NOT HAVE THE SAME ID
   - You should not have an initial list of video rentals assigned to a newly created customer
 - Exiting the application